dsp-jetpack/JetPack/doc/deployment_guide.md

 # tail -f /auto_results/<latest log file>
 ```

 Upon the successful completion of OVS-DPDK deployment, overcloud deployment status should be CREATE_COMPLETE.
-The VALIDATION SUCCESS status should be displayed in case the sanity test value is set to true
+The VALIDATION SUCCESS status should be displayed in case the sanity test value is set to true success output for successful deployment looks like this:
-Success
-Output for successful deployment looks like this:

 ![Figure 5: Dell EMC Ready Architecture for Red Hat OpenStack Platform with OVS-DPDK successful deployment](media/shell-output.png)